hartleylabnyu/memory-specificity/README.md

-# Reinforcement learning increasingly shapes memory specificity from childhood to adulthood
+# Reinforcement learning increasingly relates to memory specificity from childhood to adulthood
-Tasks, anonymized data, and analysis code for: *Reinforcement learning increasingly shapes memory specificity from childhood to adulthood*
+Tasks, anonymized data, and analysis code for: Nussenbaum, K. & Hartley, C.A. (in press).
+[Reinforcement learning increasingly relates to memory specificity from childhood to adulthood.](https://osf.io/preprints/psyarxiv/utsxn) *Nature Communications*.

 ## Tasks
 We conducted two multi-session online experiments.
 In the first session of each experiment, participants completed a reinforcement-learning task in which either specific exemplars or broader stimulus categories determined the rewards associated with different actions.
 In the second session, which was administered one week later, participants completed a memory test in which we probed the specificity of their memories for the stimuli encountered during learning.